More Interesting Info...

 This has massively increased demand, particularly in the industrialized and heavily polluted northern provinces.

-Bit of a gold rush on at the moment and I get heaps of emails about it so that is what I am hoping to take advantage of.
+Bit of a gold rush on at the moment and that is what I am hoping to take advantage of.

 Being native to Africa, this is not a plant that should ever be planted directly outside into Australian gardens, particularly in warm climates.